develephant/PropsAware/README.md

 # `PropsAware`

-### A "living" global properties store, for NodeJS programs.
+### A "living" global properties store, for Node based programs.
 Dispatch throughout your programs with ease.

 ## Install